oliver-sey/pharmacy-management-system/backend/README.md

 - **GET `/userslist/`**: Lists all users in the system.
 - **PUT `/users/unlock/{user_id}`**: Unlocks a user account after it has been locked due to too many incorrect login attempts.

+**NOTE:** The endpoints below do not require authentication (a JWT) in the request.
+These are a very limited number of endpoints, and we intentionally only return very limited information.

+These two endpoints are used on the `/setpassword` page so that a user can set the first password on their account.
+We cannot pass a JWT (token) to these endpoints because the user does not have a password yet and cannot create a token.

+We found these endpoints to be necessary to the proper function of our system and made sure to make the system as secure as possible.

+- **GET `/userslist/new/`**: Returns a list of emails and user ID's for accounts that have been newly created, but the user has not activated their account by setting a password yet.
+- **PUT `/users/{user_id}/setpassword`**: Sets a new password for a user account, only works if the account has not had a password before (i.e. it is a new account).
+Passwords are normally changed with the PUT `/users/{user_id}` endpoint.

 ---

 ## 4. **Patient Management Endpoints**